x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 1. Follow the first step in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies) which allows Outlook for iOS and Android, and it blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.
 See "Step 1: Configure an Azure AD Conditional Access policy for Office 365".

    > [!NOTE]
-   > This policy ensures mobile users can access all Office end points using the applicable apps.
+   > This policy ensures mobile users can access all Office endpoints using the applicable apps.

 2. Follow the second step in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies) which prevents Exchange ActiveSync clients leveraging basic authentication from connecting to Exchange Online.
 See "Step 2: Configure an Azure AD Conditional Access policy for Exchange Online with ActiveSync (EAS)".